 In Modern Languages, French is taught by Dr Jean Khalfa, who has particular interests in writing in French from North Africa and the Caribbean.
 German is taught by Dr Mark Chinca, who works on medieval and early modern literature.
-Spanish is taught by Ms Erica Segre, who specialises in nineteenth-century Latin-American literature and twentieth-century visual arts.
 Russian is taught by Professor Emma Widdis, who studies Soviet-era cinema.
 Spanish is taught by Dr Carlos Fonseca, who lectures in Latin America Literature and Culture.

-Among the historians teaching at Trinity are Professor Joya Chatterji, a specialist in modern world history, including India; Profesor Boyd Hilton, who teaches eighteenth- and nineteenth-century British history; Dr Sachiko Kusukawa, who teaches early modern Europe; Dr Daniel Larsen, who works on international and intelligence history; Professor Peter Sarris, a historian of late Antiquity with particular interests in Byzantium; Dr Richard Serjeantson, who teaches the history of political thought; Professor Samita Sen, an expert in global economic history and modern South Asia; Dr Damian Valdez, who is an historian of Germany; Dr David Washbrook, who teaches world history; and Dr Tessa Webber, who teaches Anglo-Saxon history.
+Among the historians teaching at Trinity are Professor Joya Chatterji, a specialist in modern world history, including India; Profesor Boyd Hilton, who teaches eighteenth- and nineteenth-century British history; Dr Sachiko Kusukawa, who teaches early modern Europe; Dr Daniel Larsen, who works on international and intelligence history; Professor Peter Sarris, a historian of late Antiquity with particular interests in Byzantium; Dr Richard Serjeantson, who teaches the history of political thought; Professor Samita Sen, an expert in global economic history and modern South Asia; Dr Damian Valdez, who is an historian of Germany; and Professor Tessa Webber, who teaches Anglo-Saxon history.

 With so much expertise students can be confident that their interests will be fully fostered and catered for.

 Applicants will have a variety of relevant examination qualifications, though not necessarily in both languages and history; they will be expected to demonstrate an interest in both subjects and will be assessed on their potential to succeed in them.
-All Colleges require A-Level/IB Higher level in the relevant language (except Portuguese, which can be studied from scratch).
 An A-Level/IB Higher level in History is desirable, though not necessarily absolutely required.
 If a candidate proposes to study Russian from scratch, evidence of language-learning ability will be required.

 Candidates may normally expect two interviews, one in each subject.
 At interview applicants should be prepared to discuss their relevant interests and potential directions they may wish to follow.
 Applicants should submit two examples of recent written work, which may be discussed in the interviews.
-Prior to the interview in Cambridge, applicants will take an admissions assessment in history.
-Applicants for post-A-level languages will also take a written assessment in College, based on a short text in English.
+Applicants for post-A-level languages will also take a written assessment based on a short text in English.
 This hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
 No special preparation is required.
 Applicants for Russian from scratch will be assessed for language aptitude at interview.